 Arbor vs. Pergola vs. Gazebo

-A beautiful outdoor space that you can call your own is one of the best additions you can bring to any home.
-Outdoor features such as arbors, pergolas and gazebos can all elevate a backyard and make it feel like your personal, private escape.
-But what’s the difference between the three?
+A beautiful outdoor space that can provide a space for outdoor dining and relaxation in the shade is one of the best additions you can bring to any home.
+Outdoor structures such as arbors, pergolas and gazebos can all elevate a backyard and make it feel like your own personal and private escape.
+Deciding between the three patio structure styles?
 Comparing an arbor vs. pergola vs. gazebo can help you decide.

 What Is An Arbor?